E. E. C. Thuraisingham: Political Opposition

 The two friends, Onn Jaafar and Thuraisingham, were firm believers of multiracialism in politics.
 Together they laid the ground-work for an independence movement to devolve power from the British.
-However, their egalitarian multiracial movement began losing ground to racial-based politics in the early 1950s to assuage Malay anxieties.
-This racial-based movement was led by rising star Tunku Abdul Rahman, who entered national politics only in 1951, pushing for a wholly Malay-based UMNO party but in alliance with the Chinese-based (MCA) and Indian-based (MIC) parties which was to later become an election-winning strategy.
+However, their egalitarian multiracial movement began losing ground to racial-based politics in the early 1950s to Malay anxieties.
+This racial-based movement was led by Tunku Abdul Rahman, who had entered national politics in 1951, pushing for a wholly Malay-based UMNO party but in allied with the Chinese-based (MCA) and Indian-based (MIC) parties which would become an election-winning strategy.

-Thuraisingham worried about the growing wedge between Onn and the Tunku, arranged for a meeting at his home in Treacher Road (now Jalan Sultan Ismail) for both men to settle their differences.
-The meeting, which took place in the piano room, lasted almost the whole day but the two could not come to an agreement.
+Thuraisingham worried about the growing wedge between Onn and Abdul Rahman, arranged for a meeting at his home in Treacher Road (now Jalan Sultan Ismail) for both men to settle their differences.
+The meeting, which took place in the piano room, lasted almost the whole day with the two unable to come to an agreement.
 A second meeting was arranged and that too failed.

 Disappointed with the racial slant in Malayan politics, Thuraisingham resigned as Member for Education in 1955.

-Said his wife Datin Thayamany in an interview to New Sunday Times (31 December 2006):
+His wife Datin Thayamany said in an interview to New Sunday Times (31 December 2006):

 Contributions

 Thuraisingham, the first leader of the Ceylon Federation of Malaya, a political party representing the small Tamil community from Sri Lanka, was appointed a senator in 1957, retiring in 1974 due to ill health.

-Despite his failing health, he continued as Chairman of Malaysian Association for the Prevention of Tuberculosis (MAPTB) till his death at age 80, as he took seriously the challenges of tuberculosis prevention.
+Despite his failing health, he continued as Chairman of Malaysian Association for the Prevention of Tuberculosis (MAPTB) until his death at age 80, as he took the challenges of tuberculosis prevention seriously.
 The TB Diagnostic Clinic in Setapak is named after Dato Thuraisingham.